 As a company operating on and living off the sea, waste management, and especially marine litter, is important to us.
-We focus on waste management and recycling to keep the waters we rely on clean, and to protect local environments.
+We focus on waste management and recycling to keep the waters we rely on clean, reduce food waste, and to protect local environments.

 Marine litter and the flow of man-made waste into the sea have rightly come under increased focus the past couple of years.
-Man-made, non-degradable waste from both our fisheries and aquaculture operations, such as plastic and rubber from fishing gear and aquaculture sites, may cause harm to the wildlife in the form of micro- and nano plastics in the ocean if not handled responsibly.
+Manmade, non-degradable waste from both our fisheries and aquaculture operations, such as plastic and rubber from fishing gear and aquaculture sites, may cause harm to the wildlife in the form of micro- and nano plastics in the ocean if not handled responsibly.
+Food waste (food lost from the value chain or wasted) is another challenge, not only based on climate footprint but also the loss of food that can be used for the world's population.
+The UN's sustainability goal is to reduce food waste by 50% by 2030.
 Improved waste management must be combined with a reduction in waste generation through prevention, reduction, recycling and reuse.

 Our waste should always be handled responsibly.
-Furthermore, we are committed to adopting a circular approach to our waste management.
+Furthermore, we are committed to adopting a circular approach to our waste management for both Austevoll Seafood and our subsidiaries.
 Some of the Group's actions and initiatives within this area include: